sevidmusic/Roady/README.md

 version_date="Tue Feb  9 12:12:53 AM EST 2021"
 ```

-Additional variables may also be defined in config.sh, though they will not be
+Additional variables may also be defined in `config.sh`, though they will not be
 used by dsh.
 A practical example of defining additional variables could be to
 define variables for the names of Responses that are going to have many Requests,
 OutputComponents, and DynamicOutputComponents assigned to them.